Euler-H/M2D-LIF_Jittor/README.md

 Table 1 shows the validation performance comparison among the original PyTorch implementation, the Jittor implementation, and the converted `.pkl` to `.pt` checkpoint evaluated under the PyTorch/Ultralytics pipeline.

+The teacher backbone checkpoint was trained on the full DroneVehicle training set for 200 epochs.

 **Table 1.
 Comparison of the performance measured by mAP50, mAP50-95 on the DroneVehicle val dataset.**

 | Metric | Pytorch | Jittor | .pkl to .pt |